 We continue to monitor developments in the IASB's major projects.
-We work with our other committees on cross-cutting issues, in particular on integrated and digital reporting initiatives and UK endorsement mechanism for international accounting standards following Brexit.
+We work with our other committees on cross-cutting issues, in particular on integrated and digital reporting initiatives, non-financial reporting metrics and UK endorsement mechanism for international accounting standards following Brexit.

 The committee focuses on maintaining and developing our relationships with other stakeholder bodies in the UK and internationally in order to best co-ordinate and focus efforts on areas of shared interest.

 What We've Said (including submissions by the previous Financial reporting committee)

 The committee’s aim is to promote fair, transparent and appropriate pensions regulation for employers and employees.

 The committee actively engages with the Government, the Pensions Regulator and the PPF to enhance pension regulation in the UK.
 It also engages with EIOPA and the European Commission to ensure appropriate regulation on a European level.
 It comments formally on significant relevant pension consultations and regularly advises relevant regulatory bodies on the future of pension provision.

 Phil became Chair of the 100 Group Pensions Committee in March 2021